jaequery/dude/README.md

-#dude - Managing LEMP on Ubuntu made easy!
+#dude - LEMP on Ubuntu made easy!

 Dude is a CLI tool for managing LEMP in Ubuntu.